 Mashed potatoes are a Thanksgiving staple, but they're also notorious for being high in both calories and fat — and not the good kind, either.
 It's butter, cream, and more butter that traditionally give the dish its richness, but these ingredients are hardly necessary.
 With a few simple swaps — and a secret ingredient — this lightened-up recipe will save on calories, fat, and yes, even carb counts.
 Not only that, but the dish also gets a nice boost of protein from the Greek yogurt, which helps give the mashed potatoes a smooth and creamy texture.

-Yukon gold potatoes are naturally creamy and sweet, and the skins taste like butter.
-If you can't find yukon potatoes, substitute with yellow finns.
+Yukon Gold potatoes are naturally creamy and sweet, and the skins taste like butter.
+If you can't find Yukon Golds, substitute with Yellow Finns.

 4 large cloves garlic, peeled and quartered